johncai117/DAMSL/README.md

     Direct: command line `kaggle datasets download -d nih-chest-xrays/data`

 ### Codebase
-The codebase is adapted from the Challenge's Github https://github.com/IBM/cdfsl-benchmark [1], while the GNN function was modified from https://github.com/hytseng0509/CrossDomainFewShot.
+The codebase is built on Github https://github.com/IBM/cdfsl-benchmark [1] and https://github.com/hytseng0509/CrossDomainFewShot.
 [2]

 ## Results

-* **Average accuracy across all trials: 73.78\%
+* **Average accuracy across all trials: 74.06\%
-* This is a 6.51\% improvement over the baseline model in the challenge.
+* This is a 5.93\% improvement over the best-performing fine-tuning model (Transductive Fine-Tuning) and a 14.28\% improvement over the best-performing meta-learning model (Prototypical Networks).
-* This submission won 2nd place in the CVPR 2020 CDFSL challenge.

 ## Steps for Loading Data